Samuel-Carnell/react-with-rxjs/docs/api/hooks/use-event-observable.md

 ## useEventObservable

-Returns an observable of events (`events$`) and a function to emit a new event (`emit`).
+Returns an observable of events and a function to emit a new event.

 ```ts
 function useEventObservable<TEvent>(): [events$: Observable<TEvent>, emit: Emit<TEvent>];
 ```

-Like RxJS' [Subjects](https://rxjs.dev/api/index/class/Subject), whenever a new observer subscribes to the returned `events$` observable, the observer listens for new events to be emitted.
-The instance of the observable will also persist across the components lifecycle to avoid issues with consumer hooks subscribing to a new instance on each render.

 ### Example